Rendang Daging Recipe

 I have used some rendang curry paste in this recipe, because I actually had it available, but do not worry too much if you cannot get hold of it.
 The homemade paste and coconut will give it the flavour it needs.

 I have used my trusty Le Creuset Dutch oven to make this dish in the oven, but of course, you could also use your favourite slow cooker to produce the same results.Le Creuset Enameled Cast Iron Oval Dutch

 I was lucky enough to go to Indonesia to the islands of Java and Bali about 30 years ago on an engineering project I was working on.
 We were building trains locally in Indonesia for use in Jakarta.

 I actually spent 2 weeks in Bandung commissioning a vacuum pressure impregnation plant for insulating the stators of traction motors.
 It was quite an experience.
 I also managed to sneak in a weekend diving on Bali, which was a real treat.

 From what I saw Indonesia back then seemed to me to be a beautiful country and the people were all very friendly.
 During that time I was also introduced to several different Asian dishes, one of which was this rendang curry.

 I hope you enjoy this recipe as much as I do.
-It is nice served up with some white rice or Jasmine coconut rice, whatever takes your fancy.
+It is nice served up with some coconut rice or Jasmine coconut rice, whatever takes your fancy.

 If you like this recipe, you may also find these tasty: